jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_04_data_warehouse_using_apache_spark.md

     ![The T-SQL script generated for reading the top 100 rows of the file is displayed.](images/sale-20170501-csv-sql-select-top-100.png "T-SQL script to preview CSV file")

+    > **Tip**: Hide the script's **Properties** pane to make it easier to see the script.

-    > T-SQL queries against files stored in the data lake leverage the OPENROWSET function, which can be referenced in the FROM clause of a query as if it were a table.
+    T-SQL queries against files stored in the data lake leverage the OPENROWSET function, which can be referenced in the FROM clause of a query as if it were a table.
 It supports bulk operations through a built-in BULK provider that enables data from a file to be read and returned as a rowset.
 To learn more, you can review the to [OPENROWSET documentation](https://docs.microsoft.com/azure/synapse-analytics/sql/develop-openrowset).

 3. Now, select **Run** on the toolbar to execute the query.